 Those adults who are currently in their 40s, 50s, and 60s are the fastest growing groups on Facebook and online dating.

-As the last of the Baby Boomers are reaching 65+ , the number of senior American are projected to more than double from 46 million today to over 98 million by 2060!
+As the last of the Baby Boomers are reaching 65+ , the number of senior Americans are projected to more than double from 46 million today to over 98 million by 2060!

 That astounding growth projection for the aging U.S. populations not only presents a challenge for CCRCs, but also an interesting investment opportunity in new technology.
 We are talking about the technology that gives streamlined medical information for care givers, a better quality of life for seniors, and a greater peace of mind for loved ones.

-Many luxury CCRCs are realizing an expectation to deliver digital services, not only to enhance the experience, but also captivates a delaying market.
+Many luxury CCRCs are realizing an expectation to deliver digital services, not only to enhance the experience, but also to captivate a delaying market.
 Due to innovative technology in home assistance, such as Amazon’s Alexa, seniors are staying in their homes longer, which is leading to extreme social isolation.

 As we all know, isolation can increase risks of mental health issues including depression, dementia, social anxiety, and low self-esteem.
 No matter your extroversion or personality, humans are social creatures who need human contact to thrive!
 In the end, this will lead to nurses and assistants having to deal with more mental health issues when these adults finally reach their facilities.